NIICKK/CongestionControl/README.md

 ## Implementation and Methods
 A virtual network condition will be created and all the network information will be stored inside a configuration file.
 The configuration file is available at <a href="https://github.com/NIICKK/CongestionControl/blob/master/config.yml"> config.yaml </a>.
 The protocal will sense the network condition by accessing the configuration file.
 A mutex-like mechanism will be used in case multiple processes access this file at the same time and try to modify it.
 Everytime there is an update in the configuration file, a forwarding message will be sent to all the active users.
 As each user receives the update message they will adjust their behaviors upon the least network conditions and send an update request to the configuration file.

-Rather than use the AIMD method adopted in TCP, we plan to fully use the network capacity at the beginning and adjust it when more network loads are expected.
 The subsequent work will be done in the same manner.

+Two different congestion control methods will be adopt in this project.
+Their performances will be compared in a small network environment.
+Except using the traditional AIMD method adopted in TCP, we also plan to fully use the network capacity at the beginning and adjust it when more network loads are expected.
+This method doesn't scale very well in a large network, but in a small network it can utilize the network capacity more efficiently.

 ## Performance